 There is strength in numbers and we need to present a unified voice for trails, to document their many benefits, and to make the case for funding trails and bicycle/pedestrian programs.
 Join us in contacting your Senators and Representatives to let them know why these programs are vital to your local efforts.

-Now more than ever, advocates must convince Congress that money spent on trails, bike/ped facilities, parks, and outdoor recreation is a sound investment in the country’s economy.
+As always, it is crucial that advocates let their members of Congress know that money spent on trails, bike/ped facilities, parks, and outdoor recreation is a sound investment in the country’s economy.
 The health of our children, as well as our cities, will depend on expanding transportation choices and preserving trails, open space, parks, and places for recreation.

 As our nation looks closely at the increase in childhood obesity, the need for healthier lifestyle choices for everyone, safe routes for active transportation, and urban development, there are major issues to address.
 Trails, greenways, bikeways, and other routes are a critical part of the solution.
 Read more about the benefits of trails and find talking points by visiting these links: